thenexthub/Codira/docs/IndexInvalidation.md

-Index Invalidation Rules in the Swift Standard Library
+Index Invalidation Rules in the Codira Standard Library
 ======================================================

 Points to consider